wkeeling/selenium-wire/README.rst

 ``path``
     The request path.

+``querystring``
+    The query string.

 ``headers``
     A case-insensitive dictionary of request headers.
 Asking for ``request.headers['user-agent']`` will return the value of the ``User-Agent`` header.

+``params``
+    A dictionary of request parameters.
+If a parameter with the same name appears more than once in the request, it's value in the dictionary will be a list.

 ``body``
     The request body as ``bytes``.
 If the request has no body the value of ``body`` will be ``None``.